 Kombucha made incorrectly can do a lot of damage to the human body.
-Case studies examining harm done by kombucha consumption have noted death, organ failure, and even one report of cutaneous anthrax.
+Case studies examining harm done by kombucha consumption have noted death, organ failure, and even one report of cutaneous anthrax and liver toxicity.

 Ultimately, there is no proven and significant benefit of drinking kombucha.
 It’s not a very practical health supplement, considering there’s hardly any evidence for its health effects, but plenty of evidence for the damage it can do.
 If you do choose to drink kombucha, make sure to purchase it from trustworthy producers with sanitary working conditions and properly trained staff.

 NOTE: You can see all sources on our Kombucha page.

 Added July 21 2014: An Update on Kombucha: Understanding Risk and Evaluating Toxicity

 Published By Kamal Patel on 2014-06-17 11:58:20 - Last Updated on 2017-03-17 14:21:35